smart-edge-open/ido-specs/doc/applications-onboard/openness-edgedns.md

 >**NOTE**: Secondary DNS service is out of the scope of OpenNESS and is only used for DNS forwarding.

 EdgeDNS is a functionality to provide the Domain Name System (DNS) Server with a possibility to be controlled by its CLI.
 EdgeDNS Server listens for requests from a client's CLI.
 After receiving a CLI request, a function handling the request adds or removes the RULE inside of the EdgeDNS database.
 EdgeDNS supports only type A records for Set/Delete Fully Qualified Domain Names (FQDN) and the current forwarder is set to 8.8.8.8 (set in docker-compose.yml and openness.yaml).
 Network Edge mode provides EdgeDNS as a service, which is an application running in a K8s pod on each node of the OpenNESS K8s cluster.
-It allows users to add and remove DNS entries of the worker host directly from K8s control plane node using kubectl plugin.
+It allows users to add and remove DNS entries of the node host directly from K8s control plane node using kubectl plugin.

 ## Usage